For the purposes of this policy, “personal information” means information about an identifiable individual.

 What personal information do we collect?

-In general, the types of personal information that we collect includes (but is not limited to): names, addresses, contact details, bank account and other financial information, identity verification such as your driver’s licence, passport and birth certificate and other information which assists us to conduct our business, provide and market our Services and meet our legal obligations under applicable privacy laws and the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+We collect your personal information so that we can provide you with our Services and any related services you may request.
+In general, the type of personal information that we collect includes (but is not limited to): names, addresses, contact details, bank account and other financial information, identity verification such as your driver’s licence, passport and birth certificate and other information which assists us to conduct our business, provide and market our Services and meet our legal obligations under applicable privacy laws and the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.

 In many cases, if personal information is not provided as requested, we may not be able to carry out the instructions or provide our Services.